vanzaj/erft/texts/Haldane_RightSize_en.md

+---
-% On Being the Right Size
+title: On Being the Right Size
-% J. B. S. Haldane
+author: J. B. S. Haldane
-% March 1926
+date: March 1926
+...

 The most obvious differences between different animals are differences of size, but for some reason the zoologists have paid singularly little attention to